Lavoisier Medal

-A Lavoisier Medal is an award named and given in honor of Antoine Lavoisier, considered by some to be a father of modern chemistry.
+The Lavoisier Medal is an award named for Antoine Lavoisier, often described as the father of modern chemistry.

 At least three organizations independently give awards for achievement in chemical-related disciplines, each using the name Lavoisier Medal.
 Lavoisier Medals are awarded by the following organizations:

 French Chemical Society (Société Chimique de France (SCF))

 The French Chemical Society's Médaille Lavoisier is given for work or actions which have enhanced the perceived value of chemistry in society.